BestTimesToVisit.com Logo

 activity

-Paddle a kayak through the emerald labyrinth of the Rock Islands Southern Lagoon, a UNESCO World Heritage site.
-Discover secluded beaches, ancient cave systems, and vibrant coral gardens accessible only by water, offering an intimate encounter with Palau's stunning karst landscape.
+Paddle your kayak into the labyrinthine waterways of the Rock Islands Southern Lagoon, a UNESCO World Heritage site.
+Discover secluded beaches, secret caves, and vibrant coral gardens accessible only by small craft.
+Look for the iconic mushroom-shaped islands and keep an eye out for nesting sea turtles.

 food